 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Data on the association between vegetable intakes as an individual dietary component and metabolic syndrome (MetS) remain inconsistent.
+Core tip: Data on the association between vegetable intake as an individual dietary component and metabolic syndrome (MetS) remain inconsistent.
 This inconsistency of findings may probably be due to a difference in the amounts and specific subgroups of vegetables in different studies.
 This prospective study of Iranian children and adolescents reported an inverse association between total vegetable consumption and MetS risk.
-Among vegetables subgroups, consumption of green leafy- and allium vegetables was inversely associated with risk of MetS after adjustment for the main potential confounders.
+Among vegetable subgroups, consumption of green leafy- and allium vegetables was inversely associated with risk of MetS after adjustment for the main potential confounders.

 Hosseinpour-Niazi S, Bakhshi B, Betru E, Mirmiran P, Darand M, Azizi F. Prospective study of total and various types of vegetables and the risk of metabolic syndrome among children and adolescents.
 World J Diabetes 2019; In press